gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Build Features API

 The new incubating Build Features API allows plugins to access the status of build features during build time.
-It is designed to help plugin authors and build engineers to adopt Gradle features incrementally.
+It is designed to help plugin authors and build engineers adopt Gradle features incrementally.

 In the initial release, the API provides information about the Configuration Cache and Isolated Projects features.
-For each build feature it is possible to determine whether it was requested by the user, and if it is active in the current build.
+For each build feature, it is possible to determine whether the user requested it and if it is active in the current build.

 Check the [BuildFeatures](javadoc/org/gradle/api/configuration/BuildFeatures.html) for more information.